GeeteshMehto/BharatFD-Backend/README.md

 ### Method 1: Traditional Setup

 1. Clone the repository
-2. Navigate to the project directory:
+2. Navigate to the project directory where manage.py is located:
    ```bash
    cd faq_project
    ```